I’ve got some bad news for you.

 Lucky Charms are NOT vegan, as they contain multiple animal products.

 It’s easy to miss them when you first scan the ingredients list, so let me break it down.

 A quick look at the ingredient list reveals why:

 Whole Grain Oats, Sugar, Oat Flour, Corn Syrup, Modified Corn Starch, Corn Starch, Dextrose, Salt, Gelatin, Trisodium Phosphate, Yellows 5 & 6, Red 40, Blue 1 and Other Color Added, Natural and Artificial Flavor.
 Vitamin E (mixed tocopherols) Added to Preserve Freshness.
 Vitamins and Minerals: Calcium Carbonate, Zinc and Iron (mineral nutrients), Vitamin C (sodium ascorbate), A B Vitamin (niacinamide), Vitamin B6 (pyridoxine hydrochloride), Vitamin B2 (riboflavin), Vitamin B1 (thiamin mononitrate), Vitamin A (palmitate), A B Vitamin (folic acid), Vitamin B12, Vitamin D3.

 Gelatin is made from collagen, which is made from various animal parts.

 It is not vegan in any circumstances.

-On top of that, there are other controversial ingredients for vegans like:
+On top of the animal products like gelatin and vitamin D, there are other controversial ingredients for vegans like: